Marcia Reynolds, CSPMember

 Phoenix, AZ 85020

 Marcia is a workplace communications expert who specializes in helping leaders build strong relationships and have a breakthrough conversations that change people’s minds.
-She delivers programs worldwide.
-Her current passport shows her working in 35 countries in the past 8 years.
+She delivers programs worldwide, reaching over 1000,000 people in 41 countries.

 She has a doctorate in organizational psychology and two masters degrees in communication and education.
 She is also a past global president of the International Coach Federation and one of the first 25 people in the world to earn the Master Certified Coach designation.

 In her spare time, she writes books and blogs.
 Her first two books, Outsmart Your Brain and Wander Woman: How High-Achieving Women Find Contentment and Direction, have been quoted in many publications, including Psychology Today, Harvard Management Review, and The New York Times and she has appeared on ABC World News.
 She has also presented at many universities including Harvard Kennedy School and Cornell University.

 Her latest book is her bestseller, The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs has been translated in 4 languages and quoted in Fast Company, Fortune, CNN, and Globe and Mail.
 She was a featured author at Google.